Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 Oxford Shirt

-• Tube access – opening at the side seams for tube access.
+• Tube access at the side seams.

 Who does adaptive clothing support?

-Adaptive clothing is designed for people with health conditions, disabilities, and impairments such as limited mobility, low dexterity, and sensory sensitivities.
-It can also support those recovering from health treatments, surgery, or temporary health conditions.
+Adaptive clothing is designed for people with health conditions, disabilities and impairments, such as limited mobility, low dexterity and sensory sensitivities.
+It can also support those recovering from health treatments, surgery or temporary health conditions.
 It makes getting dressed easier, whether independently or with assistance, while still being comfortable and on trend.

 • In the store, you’ll find the adaptive collection on the ground floor, with product merchandised on custom fixtures and near a walkway.

-Example adaptive product label shown below:
+Example adaptive product label below:

 You can find our adaptive collection online, by product category below: